Hello WebGL

 Get hold of the canvas, and ask for it for its DOM width and height.
 The canvas is still living in delusion that its width and height are at their default value (300, 150), so we also need to tell the canvas, hey buddy, wake up, this is the space you're occupying on the page (DOM).

 But that's not all.
-If you're viewing the page on a high density display, your screen will be showing multiple pixels for each CSS pixel.
-For example, I'm currently on a device that has a devicePixelRatio
+If you're viewing the page on a high density display, your

-of 2.
+of

-Your device has a DPR of .
+2. You're currently reading this on device that has a DPR of .

-There are many ways of and caveats to using the DPR.
+There are many ways of, and caveats to, using the DPR.
 To keep things minimal, let’s just multiply by it so that our example does not look blurry.

 const canvas = document.getElementById("c");